Tobifads/Soundcloud-/README.md

 https://colab.research.google.com
 run the first cell
 then add your souncloud link
-the run the other cells to download the zip file
+then run the other cells to download the zip file